aurelm95/lboothDownloader/README.md

     python main.py https://lbooth.com/W4VgZQNQMTP .

-Will create a folder inside the specified path and will save the iamges and videos
+Will create a folder inside the specified path and will save the images and videos